-In the SATD Identification tasks, the deep learning Detector tries to maximise the likelihood of predicting the target label.
-Consider that the target label for a data observation is $\boldsymbol{y}$ and the label predicted by the model for that observation is $\boldsymbol{p}$.
-We already know from the training data the true value of $\boldsymbol{y}$ (the ground truth, whether it is 0 or 1).
-We use this information to learn the model weights.
-We measure the accuracy of our prediction $\boldsymbol{p}$ by calculating the \textbf{log-loss} (also known as the \textbf{cross entropy}) between $\boldsymbol{y}$ and $\boldsymbol{p}$:
+In the \ac{satd} Identification module, the deep learning detector's objective is to maximise the likelihood of predicting the target label (i.e. 1 if an input code fragment contains TD, and 0 otherwise).
+Suppose that the target label for a data point is $\boldsymbol{y}$ and the model prediction is $\boldsymbol{p}$.
+We already know the true value of $\boldsymbol{y}$ from the ground truth.
+The model uses this information to learn its weights.
+We measure the accuracy of our prediction $\boldsymbol{p}$ by calculating the \underline{log-loss} (also known as the \underline{cross entropy}) between $\boldsymbol{y}$ and $\boldsymbol{p}$:

-In generating SATD comments, \emph{SATD Comment Generator} tries to maximise the likelihood of predicting the next target comment word.
-The target word at each time step is a word from our vocabulary $\mathscr{V}$.
-We can look at this situation as a \textbf{multi-class classification problem}.
-Let $\boldsymbol{M}$ be the number of words in our target vocabulary ($M=|\mathscr{V}|$).
+In the \ac{satd} Comment Generation module, the generator's objective is to maximise the likelihood of predicting the next target comment word.
+The target word at each time step is a word from our vocabulary $\mathcal{V}$.
+We can look at this situation as a \underline{multi-class classification problem}.
+Let $\boldsymbol{M}$ be the number of words in our target vocabulary ($M=\lvert\mathcal{V}\rvert$).
 We treat the problem as if we have $\boldsymbol{M}$ different classes.
-Suppose that at the current time step we are trying to predict the word \texttt{todo}, it is the fifth word in the vocabulary ($\boldsymbol{c}=5$), and we have only ten words ($\boldsymbol{M}=10$) in our vocabulary.
-Since it is a multi-class classification problem, we will have 10 different binary indicators, $\boldsymbol{y_{c,o}}$, for the current class.
-Only if the observation $\boldsymbol{o}$ is the same as the actual class (in this case, \texttt{todo} for both $\boldsymbol{c}$ and $\boldsymbol{o}$), then $\boldsymbol{y_{c,o}}$ is 1. $\boldsymbol{y_{c,o}}$ is 0 for the remaining 9 binary indicators $\boldsymbol{y_{c,o}}$ (e.g. $\boldsymbol{c}$ is \texttt{todo} and $\boldsymbol{o}$ is \texttt{hack}).
-Therefore, the log-loss for the current word prediction is calculated as follows:
+Suppose that at the current time step we are trying to predict the word \texttt{todo}, it is the fifth word in the vocabulary ($\boldsymbol{c}=5$), and we have only ten words in our vocabulary ($\boldsymbol{M}=10$).
+Since it is a multi-class classification problem, we will have 10 different binary indicators ($\boldsymbol{y_{c,o}}$) for the current class.
+Only if the observation $\boldsymbol{o}$ is the same as the actual class (in this case, \texttt{todo} for both $\boldsymbol{c}$ and $\boldsymbol{o}$), then $\boldsymbol{y_{c,o}}$ is 1. $\boldsymbol{y_{c,o}}$ is 0 for the remaining 9 binary indicators (e.g. $\boldsymbol{c}$ is \texttt{todo} and $\boldsymbol{o}$ is \texttt{hack}).
+Therefore, the cross entropy for the current word prediction is calculated as follows:

-Once the cross entropy is computed, a \textbf{model optimiser} is used to update the model parameters on the opposite direction of the gradient of the log-loss.
-We are using the \emph{Adam} optimiser \cite{kingma2014adam} in our Detector and the \emph{RMSprop} optimiser \cite{choetkiertikul2018deep} in our Generator to determine the best model weights (i.e. model parameters) possible.
+Once the cross entropy is computed, a \underline{model optimiser} is used to update the model parameters on the opposite direction of the gradient of the log-loss.
+We use the \emph{Adam} optimiser \cite{kingma2014adam} in our deep learning detector and the \emph{RMSprop} optimiser \cite{choetkiertikul2018deep} in our generator to obtain the best model weights (i.e. model parameters) possible.